Gaareth/stine-cli/README.md

 In the future, there should be a set of configurable action, which map to the selected events.

-The comparison files are currently written relative to the executable to ./notify
+The comparison files are currently written relative to the executable to ./notify.
+Logs are written to your $homedir.
+So e.g. /home/[user]/stine-cli.log on linux.

 ## TODO
 - Config file for Notifications